The Science Behind Face Symmetry and Attractiveness

 How We Measure Facial Symmetry

-Cheekbone Balance: Height and prominence of cheekbones
+Cheekbone Balance: The height and shape of your cheekbones on each side

 What Perfect Symmetry Looks Like